My goals in no particular order are:

 If I am envious of anyone in this world, it is the people who are consumed with creating new things.
 I envy the amazing things they make and their relentlessness in shipping new things.
 I would place several of my coding role models in this category.
 I even went on a whole Twitter rant about this the other day.
 Making things is the fastest way to get better at things.
 I waste too much time thinking about things I’d like to build (or try building), and not enough time actually building.

 I need to practice more discipline in my life.
 Specifically, I would like to be better at building libraries and tools in 2018, and I would like to release and/or participate a bit more in OSS.
 I feel rather confident in my ability to build a given UI, thus, focusing on tools and libraries seems like the next evolution in my development as a software engineer.
+Also I would like to learn to sing with Elizabeth Hunter Ashley.

 I don’t want to commit to any specifics just yet (but I should do so soon), but I’d like to ship more in 2018.
 I think if I can commit to shipping more often, I’ll see my abilities as a programmer increase naturally.